ptrckqn/shadibeshai-website/src/pages/publications.md

 conference:
   title: Publications - Peer-Reviewed Conference Presentations
   data:
+    - body: Clinical Roundtable at the 51st Annual Association for Behavioral and Cognitive Therapies Convention (ABCT), San Diego, CA, United States.
+      title: Using Evidence-Based Practices for Specific Religious and Non-religious Populations.
+    - body: "Paper Presented at the 2nd Annual Indigenous Research Day Conference, University of Regina, Regina, Canada. "
+      title: "Well-being among Indigenous Populations: Mindfulness and Self-Compassion Protocols as Potential “Antidote” against Stress and Anxiety."
+    - body: "Presented at the Mood Disorders Centre’s Think Tank, University of Exeter, Devon, UK. "
+      title: "Promotion and Marketing of Evidence-Based Psychological Treatments:
+        Public Perceptions of Cognitive Behavioural Therapy and Medication for Depression.  "
+    - body: Poster accepted at the 78th Annual Canadian Psychological Association Convention, Toronto, ON.
+      title: Explanatory Models of Depression Predict Perceptions of Cognitive-Behavioural Therapy.
+    - body: Presentation accepted at the 78th Annual Canadian Psychological Association Convention, Toronto, ON.
+      title: Subjective Relative Deprivation and Depressive Symptoms
+    - body: Poster accepted at the 78th Annual Canadian Psychological Association Convention, Toronto, ON.
+      title: "Memory in Depression: Validation of the New Memory Task."
+    - body: "Poster presented at the 50th Annual Association for Behavioral and Cognitive Therapies Convention, New York, NY, United States. "
+      title: Number of Previous Depression Episodes Associated With Reduced Trait Mindfulness and Self-Compassion.
+    - body: Poster presented at the 8th Worlds Congress of the Behavioral and Cognitive Therapies, Melbourne, Australia.
+      title: "Depression Chronicity, Personality, and Hopelessness: Changes in the Construct Network of Depression with the experience of Successive Episodes."
     - title: "The Intersection of Attention and Memory in Depression: Validation of a New Attention-Memory Computerized Task"
       body: Poster presented at the 76th Annual Canadian Psychological Association